 On PRISMA, Entry and Exit services at interconnection points can be subscribed in the form of bundled products with the relevant adjacent transmission system operators or in the form of unbundled products with Fluxys Belgium.

 On PRISMA, Entry and Exit services can either be subscribed using the first-committed-first-served principle or in auctions.
-Fluxys Belgium offers as well the possibility to convert Entry and Exit services into short haul services through the registration of such conversion via PRISMA.

 On PRISMA, the unbundled capacity services offered using the first-committed-first-served principle can be booked at any time taking into account a minimum leadtime of 120 min and this on 24/7 basis.
 Services are marketed in non-standardized durations, which can either be within-day products (balance of gas day product) or products with a minimum period of 1 day and for which there is no maximum period.
 These capacity services are allocated in the order as they have been requested, for as long as capacity services are available.